auth0-lab/fga-dotnet-sdk/docs/Auth0FgaApi.md

 <a name="writesettings"></a>
 # **WriteSettings**
-> WriteSettingsResponse WriteSettings (WriteSettingsRequestParams body)
+> WriteSettingsResponse WriteSettings (WriteSettingsRequestParams _params)

 Update the environment tag for a store